Raedin24/School/DCIT 312 Information Security Management/Module 3.md

 ## 3.1.3 Firewall Security Policies and Application
 - System has 4 security zones by default: *local*, *trust*, *untrust* and *DMZ*.
 Security levels of default zones cannot be changed.
-- Additional zones(user defined) can be created and configured.
+- Additional zones(user-defined) can be created and configured.
 - Security policy includes
 	1. Matching conditions: Source and destination security zone, source and destination address, user, service, application, schedule
 	2. Action: Permit or deny